SA Sumo Challenge

 • 1 ultrasonic sensor

-4 wheel drive systems are not permitted
+• 4 wheel drive systems and tracks are not permitted

-All robots must fit within an open-top 210mm (L) x 210mm (W) x 210mm (H) frame, (including all capturing, lifting mechanisms at its full extension).
+• All robots must fit within an open-top 210mm (L) x 210mm (W) x 210mm (H) frame, (including mechanisms / pieces at their full extension).

-The weight of the robot must be between 700 – 900 grams.
+• The weight of the robot must be between 700 – 900 grams (with a 10g leeway).

 Each robot may only use: